rbit-sr/Lua-Guide/_Lua guide.md

 end
 ```

 This is a simple script that just prints out the final time to the console whenever the player finishes a lap.
-In order to achieve that, we define a callback function that is called by Velo whenever the player finishes a lap.
+In order to achieve that, we define a callback function that is called whenever the `lapFinish` event is fired.

-We can define functions in Lua using the `function(args...) ... end` syntax.
-We assign a function to a variable called `onLapFinish`, which is a special name that Velo is able to recognize.
-This function then gets called every time the player has finished a lap, passing the final time to it.
+We can create functions in Lua using the `function(args...) ... end` syntax.
+We assign a function to a variable called `onLapFinish`, which is a special name that Velo is able to recognize and associate with the `lapFinish` event.
+This function is then called every time the player finishes a lap, passing the final time to it.

 ```lua
 -- rightRG.lua